shubataf2489/sep11-freedom-project/blog/entry02.md

 My current stage in the Engineering Design Process (EDP) is still to better understand my tool and how to utilize it.
 To better understand my tool I have been reading other people's projects, they were made with an A-frame and their process.
 I have also been following tutorials  and exploring other projects for ideas.
 My next step is learning the components are shadow, pool, layers and light.
-After that My partner and I plane to make a demo model of our project to see which skilll will be useful to learn.
+After that my partner and I plane to make a demo model of our project to see which skilll will be useful to learn.